GameDevRichtofen-G/Game-Firing-Setup-/README.md

         for instance_class in Main_class.Instances:#->go through all the instances and update them each frame instance_class.Update(deltaTime_60,True)
 ```
+Now we have a basic entity system that we can work with.
 ### Make a gun class :
 to make a gun classs, we want to make sure it is an instance of a main class like this :
 ```python